 Our first meal in Sapa on our first trip to Northern Vietnam six years ago was as memorable as meals get.
 It was breakfast and we slurped steaming bowls of Sapa-style phở gà – Vietnam’s famous chicken noodle soup – from Phở Khuyên noodle house, which you can see in the photos above.

-It was unforgettable for the soup itself – the full sweet flavour of the meat from Sapa’s local ‘trekking chickens’ (free-range chickens) and the fragrance and clarity of the herb-filled broth – as much as for the secret location (tucked down a laneway off old Sapa market), the rustic interior with its floor strewn with paper serviettes (a good sign that indicated they’d been busy), the lively atmosphere (it was packed with chatty locals catching up on news and gossip over breakfast), and the fact that we’d had to fight with our guide to get there.
+It was unforgettable for the soup itself – the full sweet flavour of the meat from Sapa’s local ‘trekking chickens’ (free-range chickens) and the fragrance and clarity of the herb-filled broth – as much as for the secret location (tucked down a laneway off old Sapa market), rustic interior with its floor strewn with paper serviettes (a good sign that they’d been busy), lively atmosphere (it was packed with chatty locals catching up over breakfast), and the fact that we’d had to fight with our guide to get there.

-We’d only arrived in Sapa an hour or so earlier after a breathtaking albeit occasionally hair-raising bus ride from Lao Cai railway station, where we’d left the overnight sleeper train from Hanoi to Sapa.
+We’d only arrived in Sapa an hour or so earlier, after a breathtaking albeit occasionally hair-raising bus ride from Lao Cai railway station, where we’d arrived on the overnight sleeper train from Hanoi.
 We’d checked into our Alpine-like hotel, The Victoria Sapa Resort, where a fireplace blazed in the toasty lobby, freshened up, and skipped the hotel buffet breakfast in favour of eating local – only to learn that our guide intended taking us to a French café.

 It took some persuasion to convince the guide that not only did we not want croissants and café lattes for breakfast in Sapa, but that we were not only able to eat a local breakfast, we infinitely preferred eating local to European.
 Of course we’d forgotten at the time that Sapa had once been a French hill station, so a pastry was sort of ‘local’.
 But that’s how we found ourselves at Pho Khuyen.